hulmaker/quartz/notes/notes/MAP/_Books.md

 ---
 tags:
-  - book
+  - todo/read
-  - read
+  - on/book
-  - MOC
+  - type/MOC
 ---

 # Not Read